Seminole in the American Civil War: Western Theater

 In Florida, two distinct companies were raised who had Seminole Indians as members of the Confederate Army.
 Andrew E. Hodges, a white man who lived on the coast near Cedar Key, raised a company of Indian sharp shooters starting in 1862.
 Hodges' Company not only had Seminole Indians but whites, Hispanics, blacks, and other tribal members in his unit.
 Seminoles may have played a sharp shooter role at the Battle of Olustee.
 By July 1864, Hodges had passed his company to Andrew M. McBride.
 McBride was elected captain and wrote Secretary of War James A. Seddon that the company was ready for service.

-"Several paragraphs having gone the rounds recently that the Seminoles remaining in Florida had recently committed murders and depredations on white families in South Florida, we take pleasure in stating, on the authority of an officer who had just returned from that region, that they are perfectly quite, and have not been guilty of any outrages.
+"Several paragraphs having gone the rounds recently that the Seminoles remaining in Florida had recently committed murders and depredations on white families in South Florida, we take pleasure in stating, on the authority of an officer who had just returned from that region, that they are perfectly quiet, and have not been guilty of any outrages.
 They now number about eighty fine warriors, and their chief has called them all in to the interior from the coast for fear they will be tampered with by our enemies.
 They are desirous of entering the Confederate service, and will soon be organized into a company and armed.
 Our old friend, Col. H. V. Snell, who is a great favorite with them, will probably be most effectually and faithfully attended to.
 When they do find a Yankee intruder, or a Thayer colonist, he will receive his perpetual pre-emption to Florida soil.
 They are a remnant of a small tribe of brave Seminoles, against the armies of the United States, led by Scott, the best general in the service, during a period of over seven years, and were never completely subjugated.
 They will prove to be most valuable allies.
 They will protect a long line of the Florida coast, and will be a terror to Yankee invaders.
 They should henceforth be cherished and protected by the Confederacy, and a home in perpetuity should be laid off for them in South Florida."